Honolulu Police Department: Predecessors

 In 1840, the Supreme Court of Kamehameha III established the first constitution for the Kingdom of Hawaii.
 The constitution paved the way for the Act to Organize the Executive Departments of the Government signed on April 27, 1846.
 The law created the office of marshal of the kingdom, the highest ranking police officer in the Hawaiian nation.
 He nominated, instructed, supervised and controlled the sheriffs of the kingdom of which there were four, one for each administrative region of Kaua'i, O'ahu, Mau'i and Hawaii.
 Each sheriff administered a corps of constables officially appointed by the four royal governors.
 Constables wore a distinct police insignia that consisted of a scarlet crown with the initials KIII in honor of Kamehameha III.
 The insignia was worn on the arm and on a red band on their police hats.

 In 1893, the Kingdom of Hawaii was overthrown by the Provisional Government of Hawaii which quickly deposed the marshal of the kingdom and dissolved the constabulary.
 In 1894, the newly proclaimed Republic of Hawaii formed its own police system.

 After a few years under the governance of the Territory of Hawaii, four county governments were established out of the original administrative regions of the monarchy.
+John Thomas Kelly (1868–1927) was the first Sheriff of Honolulu under this system, and had served as an engineer in the 2nd Regiment during the Spanish-American War.
+His diary is on display in the Hawaiian National Archives.
 In 1905, each county established a police department led by an appointed sheriff.
 Police officers wore an octagon-shaped police badge similar in appearance to those of other police departments of the period.
 In the 1920s the badge was redesigned with an eagle on top.

-In Hawaii, the Office of Sheriff falls under the Sheriff Division of the Hawaii Department of Public Safety.
+In Hawaii, the Office of Sheriff falls under the Sheriff Division of the Hawaii Department of Law Enforcement (DLE).
 It is the functional equivalent of a state police department and has the distinction of making Hawaii the only U.S. state without an officially named state police department and one of two with a statewide Sheriff's Department (the other being Rhode Island).
 Although the Sheriff Division's jurisdiction covers the entire state, its primary functions are judicial and executive protection, security at the Hawaii State Capitol, law-enforcement at Hawaii's airports, narcotics enforcement, prisoner transportation, the processing and service of court orders and warrants, and patrol of certain roads and waterways in conjunction with other state agencies.

 Additional statewide law enforcement is provided by the Department of Land and Natural Resources (DLNR) which patrols State lands, State Parks, historic sites, forest reserves, aquatic life and wildlife areas, coastal zones, Conservation districts, State beaches, as well as county ordinances involving county parks.
 The division also enforces laws relating to firearms, ammunition, and dangerous weapons.
 DLNR officers have full police powers.